U.S. flag

 Absence for Conventions or Conferences

-Employees who are authorized by appropriate authority to attend conferences, conventions or meetings in connection with and as a part of their official duties are in duty status, and no grant of excused absence is necessary.
+Employees who are authorized by appropriate authority to attend conferences, conventions, or meetings in connection with and as a part of their official duties are in duty status, and use of administrative leave is not necessary.

 The leave and duty status of an employee who attends a meeting, conference, or convention should be clearly established in advance.